What Is Second Chance Banking?

 1. Shop around.
 Start by researching and comparing top second chance bank accounts like the ones provided above.
 As you consider your options, look at potential fees, deposit requirements, services and limitations.
 You can also check to see if the bank will allow you to upgrade your account in the future with responsible use.

-2. Apply with the bank.
-You can usually apply online, but if the bank has physical branches, you can also choose to apply in person.
+2. Apply with the financial institution.
+You can usually apply online, but if the company has physical branches, you can also choose to apply in person.
 You'll likely need to provide some basic information about yourself, including your name, date of birth, Social Security number, address and contact information, as well as a government-issued photo ID.

 3. Fund your account.
-Funding a bank account can be difficult if you don't have another bank account from which you can transfer money.
-Fortunately, many of these accounts don't require opening deposits, so you can deposit a check through the bank's mobile app or set up direct deposit to fund the account.
+Funding an account can be difficult if you don't have another account from which you can transfer money.
+Fortunately, many of these accounts don't require opening deposits, so you can set up direct deposit or use a third-party money transfer service to fund the account after opening.

 Frequently Asked Questions

-• It's possible to be denied a second chance bank account, especially if the financial institution uses other consumer reports, such as your credit report, to evaluate your eligibility.
+It's possible to be denied a second chance account, especially if the financial institution uses other consumer reports, such as your credit report, to evaluate your eligibility.

-That said, most second chance bank accounts make it easy to get approved, so you shouldn't have too many problems, especially if you choose a nationwide bank.
+That said, most second chance accounts make it easy to get approved, so you shouldn't have too many problems, especially if you choose a nationwide financial institution.

 • Prepaid debit card: Prepaid cards allow you to spend money that you load onto your card.
 You can generally only spend what you add to the account, though some may offer overdraft protection.
-To add money to your account, you can typically set up direct deposit, add checks via mobile deposit or load cash at a participating retailer.
+To add money to your account, you can typically set up direct deposit or load cash at a participating retailer.
 That said, a prepaid debit card typically won't help you improve your ChexSystems report.

 • Money services: Many retailers offer various money services, including check cashing as well as money orders or cashier's checks, to pay bills.
-That said, you'll typically pay a fee for each service, which likely won't be an issue with second chance bank accounts.
+That said, you'll typically pay a fee for each service.

 The Bottom Line

 Second chance banking isn't always ideal, but it's a solid option if you've been denied a traditional checking account.
-As you work to get back on the right track with your banking, also consider getting a free copy of your credit report.
+As you work to get back on the right track with your banking, also consider getting a free copy of your credit report from AnnualCreditReport.com, which you can do weekly.
+You can also check your credit report and FICO® Score daily for free with Experian.

 While your credit history doesn't have a lot of influence on whether you can get a better bank account in the future, building your credit can help you improve your overall financial standing.
 Doing so can prevent some of the issues that may have caused your current predicament from happening again.